plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/disaster-recovery.md

 ![certificates](/docs/features/monitoring-and-diagnostics/static/disaster-recovery-certificates.drawio.svg)

 The CoAP-Gateway and Device Provisioning Service depend on certificates validated by devices, and these certificates must be signed in the certificates chain by the same Root CAs.
-It is crucial that the Root CAs used for the primary and secondary clusters are identical.
+It is crucial that the Root CAs used for the primary and standby clusters are identical.
 Additionally, the hub ID configured through the [plgd helm chart](https://github.com/plgd-dev/hub/blob/4c4861a4bc483ba4080a1d448063da392eff4026/charts/plgd-hub/values.yaml#L6) must remain consistent.

 ### Devices

 If a primary cluster failure occurs and you cannot dynamically modify the endpoint on the devices, they will be unable to establish a connection with the hub.
 Devices are set up with a single endpoint to link with either the CoAP-Gateway or the Device Provisioning Service, which may include an IP address or DNS address.
-To guarantee connectivity to the secondary cluster, adopt one of the provided options:
+To guarantee connectivity to the standby cluster, adopt one of the provided options:

 * **DNS Address as endpoint**